 Alphabet Collection, A Film in One Frame: September 2 – 9

-Curated by Mohammad Salemy, God in Reverse: Escaping Capture recalls the biblical myth of the Tower of Babel as narrated and depicted by Pieter Bruegel’s paintings, considering these scenographies within the mythos of artificial intelligence.
+Curated by Mohammad Salemy, God in Reverse: When Wisdom Defies Capture recalls the biblical myth of the Tower of Babel as narrated and depicted by Pieter Bruegel’s paintings, considering these scenographies within the mythos of artificial intelligence.
 With the global actualization of AI, the shared experiences between humans and non-humans have become integral as we negotiate with these machines in symbiotic fashion.
 Human knowledge is thus cast into the tangible and lasting body of machines.
 The filmic works comprising this exhibition survey various aspects of this metonymic relationship between the algorithmic synthesis of informational flow and the inconspicuous instability of knowledge as it is performed in action, highlighting the border between communication and knowledge.

 By focusing on the interrupted flow of human knowledge and its peculiar disunities, the exhibition also sheds light on the reluctance of human knowledge to become captured as a “ghost in the machine,” underscoring its propensity to dwell as a freely floating spectre.
 The works in the exhibit highlight instances of knowledge, historical and contemporary, fiction and nonfiction, which thus far have been next to impossible to “algorithmicate” within the confines of our existing AI technologies.
 Consisting mostly of various forms of time-based projections, the exhibition attempts to construct a novel form for reconfiguring the spatial and temporal dimension of moving pictures in their presentation exhibition forms.

 This project is generously supported by the Canada Council for the Arts Digital Strategy Fund and sponsored by The New Centre for Research & Practice (https://thenewcentre.org) and Arts of The Working Class (http://artsoftheworkingclass.org).